Children's Play Therapy Center

 While most effective for children between the ages of three and twelve, Play Therapy can also benefit adolescents and adults by helping them reconnect with and heal from early experiences.

 Since 2016, Airmid has been dedicated to supporting the emotional and mental well-being of children and families.
-Our new Children’s Play Therapy Center, directed by Meg Clawson, will soon open with four fully equipped playrooms designed to foster expression, healing, and growth.
-The center will feature traditional Play Therapy and Sand Tray Therapy, as well as art materials, puppets, and our Somatic Movement Therapy Room—a holistic space supporting children who have experienced complex stress or trauma.
+Our Children’s Play Therapy Center, directed by Meg Clawson, with four fully equipped playrooms designed to foster expression, healing, and growth, features traditional Play Therapy and Sand Tray Therapy, as well as art materials, puppets, and our Somatic Movement Therapy Room, a holistic space supporting children who have experienced complex stress or trauma.

 Our compassionate team specializes in helping children heal from challenges such as loss, neglect, abuse, bullying, exposure to violence, and other adverse experiences.
 At Airmid, we are committed to providing a safe, nurturing environment where every child can feel seen, supported, and empowered on their healing journey.